-179 Marlborough was designed by Theodore M. Clark and Edgar C. Curtis, architects, and built in 1881 by Vinal & Dodge, masons, and McNeil Brothers, carpenters, as the home of Horatio Greenough Curtis (Edgar Curtis’s brother) and his wife, Annie Neilson (Winthrop) Curtis.
-They previously had lived at 140 Marlborough.
+179 Marlborough was designed by Theodore M. Clark and Edgar C. Curtis, architects, and built in 1881-1882 by Vinal & Dodge, masons, and McNeil Brothers, carpenters, as the home of Horatio Greenough Curtis (Edgar Curtis’s brother) and his wife, Annie Neilson (Winthrop) Curtis.
 Horatio Curtis is shown as the owner on the original building permit application, dated July 5, 1881.

 Horatio Curtis purchased the land for 179 Marlborough on April 4, 1881, from George Bruce Upton, Jr. It was part of a parcel that had originally been purchased from the Commonwealth of Massachusetts on June 13, 1871, by building contractor Silas Whiton Merrill, and had subsequently changed hands several times.